rangaemani/daydream/README.md

 # Daydream ☀️

-Daydream is a in-terminal powered by ratatui🐀designed to help you keep track of your thoughts.
+Daydream is an in-terminal journaling program powered by ratatui🐀 designed to help you keep track of your thoughts.

 ## Features
 - calendar based daily logging system